Virginia Working design

 David Wyman is an independent naval architect in Castine Maine.
 He did an extensive redesign for the 1787 HMS Bounty.
 He was involved in the underwater archaeological excavation of Defence, an American Revolution era vessel.

 Steve Cobb, Rob Stevens, John Bradford, Bud Warren, and others on the MFS vessel committee worked with David Wyman to produce these drawings to submit to the Coast Guard.

 The designs submitted to the USCG are the next few items and include:

 MFS received preliminary approval from the USCG in August 2004.

-The drawing were then used to build two models of Virginia and the ship itself.
-A number of modifications were made during this process.
+The drawings were then used to build two models of Virginia and the ship itself.
+Several modifications were made during this process.
 The designs shown here are mostly the Coast Guard versions from 2004.

 John Bradford used this drawing to show the coloring of Virginia.
 Red and white are the colors of James I. Tanbark sails were commonly used as they held up better.